aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/merge/_index.md

 ---
-title: Merge Excel files with PHP using Aspose.Cells Cloud
+title: Aspose.Cells Cloud API - Merge Excel Files with PHP
-description: Use Aspose.Cells Cloud API to merge multiple Excel files into one with PHP.
-Get code samples, SDKs, and a free trial – start merging now!
+description: Learn how to merge multiple Excel files into a single workbook using Aspose.Cells Cloud API with PHP.
+Download the free PHP SDK, view sample code, and start your integration today!

 ---
 {{< blocks/products/pf/main-wrap-class >}}